Curbing Mental Health Costs

 Ask your health care provider if you can switch to a lower-cost generic or a less

 Ask your health care provider for samples of the drugs you take.

-prescription at a substantial savings.
+prescription at a large savings.
 Be sure to check a company's reputation and service

-health help may be available on site or through an associated provider at no cost
+health help may be available on-site or through an associated provider at no cost